How to Add a Blog to an Existing Website: 5 Methods Compared

 Whatever the reason, you're now facing a technical decision: how do you actually add a blog to an existing website?

-This guide covers five methods, from quick hacks to purpose-built solutions.
+This guide compares five methods: subdirectory hosting, subdomain hosting, JavaScript embeds, WordPress, and a headless CMS with a custom frontend.
 Each has tradeoffs in SEO impact, maintenance burden, and long-term scalability.

 Why the method you choose matters